Submissions/seneschal/docs/tech_specs.md

         * Your location for `seneschald.py`
         * Your config file
         * "start"
+* Configure and deploy the `seneschal` script so that users can easily execute it.
+* Test the `seneschal` script.
+(It can run without the daemon, and any messages it generates will be detected by the daemon when it runs.)
 * Start the daemon like any other.
 (You could manually invoke `seneschald.py` with "start", but ... why?)
 * Stop the daemon by like any other.
 The manual method is either sending a `SIGTERM` or invoking `seneschald.py` with "stop", which just does the same thing.
 * When planning ahead for a stop, invoking `seneschald.py` with "drain" will notify to the daemon (by writing a special file) that it should postpone long-running local subprocesses, such as copies, until after "start" or "resume".
 The "drain" and "resume" events are idempotent.